Christian Science Plaza for Student Groups

 Tours are FREE for students under 18

-Student group tours of the How Do You See the World?
-Experiences are free for students under 18.
-One adult chaperone enters for free with very five students.
+Student group tours of the How Do You See the World? experience are free for students under 18.
+One adult chaperone enters for free with every five students.
 College or secondary education groups with students above the age of 18 have a group rate of $4 per person.
 Tours of The Mother Church are always free for all.

 Photos ©The First Church of Christ, Scientist.
 Used by permission.